City-of-Helsinki/ansible-hel-javascript-app/README.md

 Configuration
 -------------
-All configuration is inside node_container
+All configuration is prefixed by hel_js

 node_container.user: system user owning the files and running and server processes node_container.name: name for the system user ("gecos")